Fly into Smithers for a powdery winter adventure

 “It’s great that I am here with my buddy, but I know I can never bring my wife here as we’d move to Smithers in a week.
 It’s just that rad of a town,” exclaimed Tom Nilsson, Gray's friend.

 After spending time here, you start to realize just why so many outdoor enthusiasts call this place home.
 The 10,000 or so residents of the Bulkley Valley, who call themselves Smithereens, and their guests are treated to a daily buffet of peaks providing a 360-degree alpine feel.
-Just as Gray and Nilsson did stepping off the plane (via a 45-min flight from Prince George or 2h from Vancouver on Central Mountain Air), you instantly start picking out your lines as the mountains really are that close.
+Just as Gray and Nilsson did stepping off the plane, you instantly start picking out your lines as the mountains really are that close.

 “We’re under a $9 million upgrade to our airport and one of the key elements was to build these incredible mountain views into the terminal’s design,” explains Rob Blackburn, GM of the Smithers Airport.